tiyodev/api-rest-go-v2/README.md

 Check that dependencies exist when creating or modifying an object.
 For exemple, when we create a People object, we don't check if the parameter homeworld_id corresponding to an existing object in database.

+Link films, starship, vehicles and species to a People

 # Known issues

 Relationships Many to Many between People and Species dosn't work.